-- It’s going to take 4x longer than you expect and cost 5x more.
+One, it’s going to take 4x longer than you expect and cost 5x more.
 So prepare yourself.
 Things will come up and problems will arise.
 You have to be prepared mentally and financially to be flexible and roll with the punches.

-- It’s all worth it in the end.
+Three, it’s all worth it in the end.
 Even though it’s very hard and there are soul-searching days when you get rejected… Remember: When you finally get that win and see a customer enjoying your product—it’s totally worth it.

-For us, it’s been a very good experience.
+John: For us, it’s been a very good experience.

-Keep this in mind: If you are going to work with co-founders, you’re going to be spending A LOT of time with these people, so there has to be professional respect there and you have to work to maintain it.
+Keep this in mind: If you are going to work with co-founders, you’re going to be spending a lot of time with these people, so there has to be professional respect there and you have to work to maintain it.

-So, although there can be pros and cons to starting a business with one or two other people, I would absolutely recommend it.
+Although there can be pros and cons to starting a business with one or two other people, I would absolutely recommend it.
 There’s a net positive that comes from that.

 Looking forward, what’s next for you and Cooleaf?

 The next stage is to grow and scale.
-We’re focussed on starting to build out a strategy around customer acquisition and how to make that a repeatable process.
+We’re focused on starting to build out a strategy around customer acquisition and how to make that a repeatable process.
 Investing in sales and marketing effort as well as developing from a channel partner standpoint.

 As we head into the remainder of this year, I’m very excited about where we are and where we will go.
-We plan to be cashflow positive by the end of the year!
+We plan to be cash flow positive by the end of the year!